About the College of Engineering Honors Program

 Participation in the Honors Program offers preferential enrollment in classes for continuing students as well as graduate student library privileges.
 Housing is available to eligible first-year students in Scholars’ Halls located in several university-owned residence halls.

 The College of Engineering invites approximately the top 10% of incoming freshmen into the Honors Program based on a combination of high school GPA and SAT or ACT scores.
 (Please note: eligibility criteria are subject to change at any time.)
-Transfer students with a UC transferable GPA of 3.6 or greater are invited to join the College Honors Program.
+Select transfer students will be invited to join the College Honors Program.

 Students who do not enter the College of Engineering with honors at the freshman level may petition to enter the program after attaining a cumulative GPA of 3.5 or greater during two consecutive quarters at UCSB.